pinobatch/pently/docs/pentlyas.md

 as they can be interrupted by other drums.
 But make sure to play single notes _after_ patterns in the same `at` block, or the instrument may change unexpectedly.

+To **stop the pattern** playing on a track, switch it to a built-in silent pattern using `stop pulse1`, `stop pulse2`, `stop triangle`, `stop drum`, or `stop attack`.
+You can stop more than one track:

+    stop pulse1 pulse2 drum

+Playing a pattern made of only rests and waits produces a warning on a pitched track or an error on a drum track.
+The only known use of a pattern made of waits, as opposed to using `stop`, is to let a program using Pently generate and play notes at runtime.

 The loop point is set with the **`segno`** (sen-yoh) command.
 A song ends with the **`fine`** (fee-neh) command, which stops playback, or